Lost in the Funhouse: Stories

+“Echo” retells the story of the prophet Tiresias, Narcissus, and Echo.
+Told out of sequence, the speaker could at any point be (or is simultaneously) Tiresias offering his prophecy in the third person, Narcissus repeating it to himself, or Echo mirroring either (or both).

-"Life-Story" is another metafictional commentary on its own telling.
+"Title" is another metafictional commentary on its own telling.
 In what is apparently an argument between a couple with problems in their relationship, Barth rejects giving details of names and descriptions, instead just using the words "fill in the blank".

+“Life-Story” is a recursive metafiction about an author believing he is a character in a work of fiction while himself writing about a character who believes they are in a work of fiction who is also writing about a character who believes they are fictional, etc.

+"Anonymiad" is about a nameless minstrel trapped on a deserted island during the Trojan War.
+Without his lyre, he transitions from verse to prose, inventing fiction and literature (and metafiction).
+Writing his stories on sheepskins, he launches them as messages in bottles to be found or lost and forgotten.

-In keeping with the book's subtitle - "Fiction for Print, Tape, Live Voice" - the "Author's Note" by Barth indicates the various media through which a number of these stories can be conveyed.
+In keeping with the book's subtitle—"Fiction for Print, Tape, Live Voice"—the "Author's Note" by Barth indicates the various media through which a number of these stories can be conveyed.
 In particular, he notes that recorded and/or live voice can be used to convey "Night-Sea Journey", "Glossolalia", "Echo", "Autobiography", and "Title".